$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Experimental Results

 \textbf{Denoise Step.} The denoise step $K$ defines the number of discretization steps for action generation and is critical for controlling the fidelity of the ODE-to-SDE transition in \cref{equ:sde_final}.
 In \cref{tab:ablation_hyperparams}, we observe that while all configurations start with similar eval performance, the train success rate plummets at $K=1$, indicating a significant ODE-to-SDE discretization error.

-However, as in our noise-level analysis, a larger $K$ is not necessarily optimal.
-As shown in \cref{fig:ablation_denoisestep}, a larger $K$ introduces a clear trade-off: it yields higher rollout performance but complicates the training process due to an increased number of denoising steps.
+However, a larger $K$ is not unequivocally optimal.
+As illustrated in \cref{fig:ablation_denoisestep}, increasing $K$ presents a distinct trade-off: \textit{while it enhances rollout performance, it simultaneously increases training complexity and computational overhead due to the extended sequence of denoising steps.}

 \textbf{Action chunk.} The action chunk refers to the number of consecutive actions the policy executes within a single observation.
-We ablate the action chunk size across 5, 10, and 20, with results presented in \cref{tab:ablation_hyperparams} and further visualized in \cref{fig:ablation_chunk}.
+We ablate the action chunk size across 5, 10, and 20, with results visualized in \cref{fig:ablation_chunk}.

-While a larger chunk size yields a marginal performance improvement, it also reduces the frequency of policy-environment interactions and hinders accurate reward credit assignment.
-These factors contribute to less reliable advantage estimation, as reflected in the explained variance metric.
-Consequently, while a large chunk size may provide a stronger SFT baseline, it ultimately constrains the potential gains from subsequent RL fine-tuning.
-In conclusion, our analysis reveals a consistent trade-off:
+Although a larger chunk size yields marginal performance gains, it inherently reduces the frequency of policy-environment interactions and obscures precise reward credit assignment.
+These constraints lead to less reliable advantage estimation, as evidenced by the diminished explained variance.
+Consequently, while an increased chunk size may offer a superior SFT baseline, it paradoxically limits the ceiling for subsequent RL-driven refinement.

-Therefore, a careful selection of these parameters is essential to achieve a suitable balance between train performance and a stable training process.